MikkelEndresen/Synogize_internship/classification/README.md

 ## Lazypredict results

+Lazypredict is a library that runs several default machine learning models on your data so you can get an overview of what methods might work.
 It's useful, but very resource-intensive and time-consuming to run.
 Used up more or less all $400 credits running on an S Warehouse.
 Ran for a few hours.

 I used the results below to select RandomForestClassifier as the model to use.